hoverboard88/HoverboardStudios.com/wp-content/plugins/simple-feed-stats/readme.txt

 To ask a question, visit the [SFS Homepage](https://perishablepress.com/simple-feed-stats/) or [contact me](https://perishablepress.com/contact/).

-== Donations ==
+== Support development of this plugin ==

-I created this plugin with love for the WP community.
+I develop and maintain this free plugin with love for the WordPress community.
 To show support, you can [make a donation](http://m0n.co/donate) or purchase one of my books:

 * [The Tao of WordPress](https://wp-tao.com/)
 * [Digging into WordPress](https://digwp.com/)
 * [.htaccess made easy](https://htaccessbook.com/)
 * [WordPress Themes In Depth](https://wp-tao.com/wordpress-themes-book/)

+And/or purchase one of my premium WordPress plugins:

+* [BBQ Pro](https://plugin-planet.com/bbq-pro/) - Pro version of Block Bad Queries
+* [SES Pro](https://plugin-planet.com/ses-pro/) - Super-simple &amp; flexible email signup forms
+* [USP Pro](https://plugin-planet.com/usp-pro/) - Pro version of User Submitted Posts

 Links, tweets and likes also appreciated.
 Thanks! :)